 Water balloons, pichkaris of colors, and gulal are how people celebrate Holi, the vibrant festival of colors.
 Revelers immerse themselves in mazza and masti (fun).
 Some food for thought: If a person uses one bucket of water (minimum), that is 15 liters of water.
 If five lakh people play Holi in one city, there is wastage of 75 lakh liters in a day.
 The amount increases many times if a person indulges in playing, bathing, and cleaning.
 That is an extravagance in these water scarce times.
 How to balance sustainability and tradition?
 This year, let us see how to celebrate the festival of color in a way to make your Holi celebrations eco-friendly and green.
 You can make a difference as you have fun celebrating eco-friendly Holi.
+Here is a complete guide to the festival of colors.

 1. Make your own colors for eco-friendly Holi.: Rang De Basanti